-Welcome to Patrick Donaghy & Co Solicitors e-newsletter.
+Welcome to Patrick Donaghy & Co.
+LLP Solicitors e-newsletter.
 As valued Clients we would like to take this opportunity to thank you for your business throughout the years.

 Pyrite...is your home affected?